• Skip to primary navigation

 Instructions

 • Remove the wax from the oranges by placing them in a sieve and pouring over boiling water.
-Then use a potato scrubber and scrub under cold running water.
+Then use a potato scrubber and scrub under running water.
 Then dry.

 • Stir until the sugar has dissolved and butter melted.